resheku/my-awesome/README.md

 - [google/perfetto](https://github.com/google/perfetto) - Performance instrumentation and tracing for Android, Linux and Chrome (read-only mirror of https://android.googlesource.com/platform/external/perfetto/)
 - [google/re2](https://github.com/google/re2) - RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
 It is a C++ library.
 - [mawww/kakoune](https://github.com/mawww/kakoune) - mawww's experiment for a better code editor
-- [netxs-group/vtm](https://github.com/netxs-group/vtm) - Terminal multiplexer with TUI window manager and multi-party session sharing
+- [netxs-group/vtm](https://github.com/netxs-group/vtm) - Terminal multiplexer with window manager and session sharing
 - [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
 It uses crowd-sourced OpenStreetMap data and is developed with love by MapsWithMe (MapsMe) founders and our community.
 No ads, no tracking, no data collection, no crapware.
 Your donations and positive reviews motivate and inspire our small team!
 - [pbek/QOwnNotes](https://github.com/pbek/QOwnNotes) - QOwnNotes is a plain-text file notepad and todo-list manager with markdown support and Nextcloud / ownCloud integration.
 - [pgmodeler/pgmodeler](https://github.com/pgmodeler/pgmodeler) - pgModeler - PostgreSQL Database Modeler - is an open source data modeling tool designed for PostgreSQL.
 No more DDL commands written by hand let pgModeler do the job for you!
 This software reunites the concepts of entity-relationship diagrams and the features that PostgreSQL implements as extensions of SQL standards.
 Support this project by donate on project's official web site link: